konumaru/luanti-agent/README.md

 5. Downloads and installs mods (if configured)
 6. Configures game settings (damage, creative mode, etc.)

-**Note**: MineClone2 is downloaded from the official Git repository on first startup.
+**Note**: MineClone2 is downloaded from ContentDB on first startup (current pin: release `34113`).
 If running in an offline environment or if the download fails, you can manually place the MineClone2 game files in `data/games/mineclone2/`.

 ### Configuration Templates